microsoft/pxt-tutorial-sample/README.md

 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

- # Sample Tutorial
+# Sample MakeCode Tutorial

 This repository is an example of how to host a MakeCode tutorial on Github.
 This particular tutorial is for MakeCode Arcade, but this is fully supported for micro:bit and Minecraft as well.

+## Creating a Tutorial

 To create your tutorial repository:

 * Open [https://arcade.makecode.com/](https://arcade.makecode.com/) (or makecode.microbit.org, minecraft.makecode.com)
 * Click on **New Project**